 Complement your degree or pursue a standalone certificate in ADR by completing 12 units of specified coursework in the ADR curriculum.
 You may concurrently earn multiple certificates offered by USC Gould depending on your program.
 Some courses count toward more than one certificate.

 USC Gould offers two specialized degrees in ADR-Master of Laws in Alternative Dispute Resolution (LLM in ADR) and Master of Dispute Resolution (MDR).
 These degrees are ideal for those interested in deepening their ADR skillset to further a career as a mediator or arbitrator, improve their advocacy abilities to achieve better outcomes in ADR processes or hone business management skills for leadership roles in ADR organizations.
 The LLM in ADR and MDR degrees can be completed in as little as one year.

 Obtain Practical Experience

-The award-winning Mediation Clinic, Advanced Mediation Clinic and Family Law Mediation Clinic give JD students the opportunity to use their dispute resolution skills to mediate actual cases in Los Angeles Superior Court.
+The award-winning Mediation Clinic, Advanced Mediation Clinic and Family Law Mediation Clinic give students the opportunity to use their dispute resolution skills to mediate actual cases in Los Angeles Superior Court.
 Students in the Advanced Mediation Clinic take on more sophisticated cases in which lawyers represent the parties, while those in the new Family Law Mediation Clinic handle child custody cases in dependency court.

 Students gain additional hands-on experience through practicums and externships, workshops and mock mediation/arbitration competitions.